 - When you click a component bar it gets the focus.
 The component bar turns dark green.
 The parent area is now light green.

 Pages are based on templates.
 A template gives the page structure which is important for presenting content in the right order and building a consistent looking site.
 A template defines what components editors can create, edit and move on the page.
 They also define how many components are allowed in a particular area of the page.
 Without a template it would be difficult to keep the site design consistent.
-See Templates for more.
+See Templating for more.

 Example: Choosing a template for a new page